searls/jasmine-given/README.md

     Then -> timesGivenWasInvoked == 3
     Then -> timesWhenWasInvoked == 4
 ```

-In the above example, because there are four `Then` statements, the `Given` and `When` are executed four times.
-That's because it would be unreasonable for Jasmine to expect that each `it` function written in Jasmine is going to be idempotent.
+Because there are four `Then` statements, the `Given` and `When` are each executed four times.
+That's because it would be unreasonable for Jasmine to expect each `it` function  to be idempotent.

-However, we can make that assumption safely when we're writing in a given-when-then format, especially when it's opt-in:
+However, spec authors can make leverage idempotence safely when we're writing in a given-when-then format.
+You opt-in with jasmine-given by chaining `Then` blocks, as shown below:

 ``` coffeescript
   context "chaining Then statements", ->